David Joseph (businessman)

-David Joseph is a British senior executive and Chief Executive of the Royal Society of Arts (RSA).
+David Joseph is Chair of the Grenfell Foundation and Chief Executive of the Royal Society of Arts (RSA).
 He was Chairman and CEO of Universal Music UK from 2008 to 2024 and has been involved in the UK music industry for over 20 years.
-He holds a number of charitable non-executive positions, including Chair of the Grenfell Foundation and was a member of Arts Council England's National Council from 2013-2021.
+He was a member of Arts Council England's National Council from 2013-2021.

 Biography

 Early career

 David Joseph began his career at RCA Records where he was head of artist development, working with artists including Take That, Kylie Minogue and Annie Lennox.

 Universal Music

 Joseph joined Universal Music in August 1998 as general manager of the company's Polydor label.
 In February 2002, Joseph became managing director and later co-president of Polydor.
-In March 2008, he assumed the role of chairman and CEO of Universal Music UK, overseeing the labels 0207 Def Jam, Island, Polydor, Capitol, Decca and EMI, as well as the world's most famous recording studios Abbey Road.
+In March 2008, he assumed the role of chairman and CEO of Universal Music UK, overseeing the labels 0207 Def Jam, Island, Polydor, Capitol, Decca and EMI, as well as recording studios Abbey Road.
 Joseph remained in post until 2024.

-During his tenure, Universal Music UK represented successful artists from across the musical spectrum including The Rolling Stones, Elton John, U2, Florence + The Machine, Mumford & Sons, Take That, The 1975, Sam Smith, Stormzy, Sam Fender, Dave, Lewis Capaldi, Michael Kiwanuka.
+During his tenure, Universal Music UK represented artists from across the musical spectrum including The Rolling Stones, Elton John, U2, Florence + The Machine, Mumford & Sons, Take That, The 1975, Sam Smith, Stormzy, Sam Fender, Dave, Lewis Capaldi, Michael Kiwanuka.
 It also released the music of artists such as Drake, Ariana Grande, Justin Bieber, Billie Eilish, Taylor Swift, Eminem, Kendrick Lamar, Lady Gaga, Selena Gomez, and Rihanna.
 Its catalogue includes the music of Abba, The Beatles and Queen.